 - Kari Stuart-Smith, Canadian Forest Products Ltd. As the Senior Forest Scientist for Canfor, Kari has extensive experience with forest policy, practice, and certification, and developing and implementing sustainable forest management practices.
 Kari will present the strategy a group of forest companies in the interior of British Columbia developed to mitigate the risks associated with the MBCA.

 - Nicole Barker, Coordinating Scientist for the Boreal Avian Modelling Project, a research partnership based at the University of Alberta.
 She will describe efforts to model songbird density using forest stand attributes and pre-existing point count data.

-Free Networking event for CMI members, but non-members are welcome!
-(More details on this event to come.)
+Free Networking event for CMI members, but all forum attendees and non-members were welcome!
 See here for details.

 April 26 – Regulations, risks and recovery.

 7pm-9pm – Film screening of THE MESSENGER: a visually thrilling ode to the beauty and importance of the imperiled songbird, and what it will mean to all of us on both a global and human level if we lose them.
 This film was introduced by Dr. Erin Bayne, who will took questions after the film.
 This event was open to the public.

 April 27 – Applications and approaches to mitigation